Neurophysiology: 19th century

 In 1808, Franz Joseph Gall studied and published work on phrenology.
 Phrenology was the faulty science of looking at head shape to determine different aspects of personality and brain function.
 In 1811, Julien Jean César Legallois studied respiration in animal dissection and lesions and found the center of respiration in the medulla oblongata.
 In the same year, Charles Bell finished work on what would later become known as the Bell–Magendie law, which compared functional differences between dorsal and ventral roots of the spinal cord.
 He was the first to distinguish between motor and sensory nerves and proposed the concept of a “muscle sense”.
 In 1822, Karl Friedrich Burdach distinguished between the lateral and medial geniculate bodies, as well as named the cingulate gyrus.
 The column of Burdach or fasciculus cuneatus, the lateral portion of the dorsal funiculus of the spinal cord is named for him.
 In 1824, F. Magendie studied and produced the first evidence of the cerebellum's role in equilibration to complete the Bell–Magendie law.
-In 1838, Theodor Schwann began studying white and grey matter in the brain, and discovered the myelin sheath.
-These cells, which cover the axons of the neurons in the brain, are named Schwann cells after him.
-In 1843 Carlo Matteucci and Emil du Bois-Reymond demonstrated that nerves transmit signals electrically.